viraj-nikam/canvas/readme.md

 ## Configuration

 > **Note:** You are not required to complete the following steps.
-You have complete design freedom when integrating the content into your application.
+You have total design freedom when integrating blog content into your application.

-Generate a default controller, blog routes and views to get up and running as quickly as possible:
+Generate a default blog controller with routes and views to get up and running as quickly as possible:

 ```bash
 php artisan canvas:setup